-What’s the difference between over the counter and professional skincare lines?
+What’s the difference between OTC and Professional skincare lines?

 All too often patients come to me with a bag full of products purchased from department stores, infomercials, pharmacies, and sales schemes through friends disappointed with the lack of visible benefit to the skin.
 People are frustrated and confused as to why the products that they spent all this time and money on has not made difference in their skin.
 Here are some thoughts to consider when investing in a skin care line.